mk870/React-Photo-Editor-App/README.md

 ### **Productionization**
 ***
-In this step, I ran the npm run build command to build the application for production and deployed it on heroku.
+In this step, I ran the npm run build command to build the application for production and deployed it on netlify.
 **Live Application**: [PixelShop-Editor](https://pixelshop-editor.netlify.app)